xivanalysis/xivanalysis/README.md

 `callback` is the function that should be called when an event (optionally passing the filter) is run.
 It will receive the full event object as its first parameter.

-A object representing the added hook is returned, that can be later used to modify it.
+An object representing the added hook is returned, that can be later used to modify it.
 The actual structure of this hook object should not be relied upon.

 ##### `output()`